 Analysis of financial assets at FVTPL into maturity groupings is based on the expected date on which these assets will be realised.
 The Fund's investments in listed Shariah-compliant equity securities and listed Islamic collective investment scheme have been included in the "up to 1 year" category on the assumption that these are highly liquid Shariah-compliant investments which can be realised should all of the Fund's unit holders' equity be required to be redeemed.
-The unlisted Islamic options is also expected to be realized within a year.
 For other financial assets, the analysis into maturity groupings is based on the remaining period from the end of the reporting period to the contractual maturity date or if earlier, the expected date on which the assets will be realised.